dveytia/test-mordecai/README.md

 	docker run -d -p 127.0.0.1:9200:9200 -v $(pwd)/geonames_index/:/usr/share/elasticsearch/data elasticsearch:5.5.2

 And then one of the following commands:
+	/usr/bin/python3 analyses/01_geoparse-mordecai.py # [path to python interpreter] [path to script]

 	(path to conda env python.exe) (name of .py script to run)

+	jupyter-lab # then select mordecai_env_3.8 for the kernel

+### What I'm using in rossinante

+	screen -S mordecai
+	conda activate mordecai_env_3.8
+	cd (path to working directory)
+	docker run -d -p 127.0.0.1:9200:9200 -v $(pwd)/geonames_index/:/usr/share/elasticsearch/data elasticsearch:5.5.2

+For script in command line
+	/usr/bin/python3 analyses/01_geoparse-mordecai.py # [path to python interpreter] [path to script]

+For working in jupyter lab
 	jupyter-lab # then select mordecai_env_3.8 for the kernel